-33. CAPITAL ADEQUACY (continued)
+34. CAPITAL ADEQUACY (continued)

 For regulatory Basel 2 purposes, the Group has initially adopted the standardised approach for credit risk.
 In time and subject to approval by the CBB, the Group plans to adopt the foundation internal ratings-based (FIRB) approach for credit risk as it is more closely aligned to the Group's internal risk and capital management methodologies.
 For market risk, the Group uses the internal models approach.
-GIB has initially adopted the basic indicator approach for determining the capital requirement for operational risk, although is planning to adopt the standardised approach for operational risk subject to approval by the CBB.
+GIB applies the standardised approach for determining the capital requirement for operational risk.